-"How I overcame my fear of needles after my diagnosis"Posted: Saturday 01 October 2022 at 00:00
+"How I overcame my fear of needles after my diagnosis"Posted: Saturday 01 October 2022

 With a lifelong fear of needles, 72-year-old Dave was understandably anxious and scared when he was diagnosed with wet age-related macular degeneration (AMD) and told he needed regular injections in his eye.

 But, after one and a half years of treatment, the retired teacher wants to share his reassurances with others who may be concerned about the procedure.

 “If I think about the procedure now, I find my toes curling under and I'm squirming at the idea of it,” he said.
 “But actually having it done is easier than telling the story to friends.”

 He added: “Obviously, all my friends when you tell them about the injections say 'what?
 Needles in the eye?
 You've got to be kidding'.
 I cringe at the idea that I could allow somebody to do that.
 But, I do and it's not as bad as it sounds.”